 In the next step, the constraints map was used to exclude areas that would be unsuitable or unavailable for new habitat.
+Two layers of habitat opportunity were then created:

-A habitat opportunity layer was then created, called buffer opportunity.
-This layer identified habitat opportunity areas that are immediately adjacent to existing habitat patches and fall within the previously identified ecological network.
+- Buffer opportunity this layer identified habitat opportunity areas that are immediately adjacent to existing habitat patches and fall within the previously identified ecological network. - Stepping-stone opportunity this layer identified potential sites that fall outside of the ecological network, but are immediately adjacent to it.
+These areas could potentially be used to create stepping-stone habitats that could link up more distant habitat patches.

-When creating this layer, a minimum threshold size was set at 0.1 ha, to remove tiny fragments of land and to replicate the minimum sizes of habitat creation grant schemes.
+For both opportunity layers, a minimum threshold size was set at 0.1 ha, to remove tiny fragments of land and to replicate the minimum sizes of habitat creation grant schemes.

 As the above map identifies portions of land in relation to the ecological network for each habitat, it often results in thin slivers of land being identified adjacent to existing habitats, which bear no relationship to existing fields and boundaries.
 As habitat creation or restoration projects usually operate on whole fields, an additional step was taken to identify those fields that present buffer opportunities.
-To do this, the buffer layer was overlain over the basemap to identify whole fields that are immediately adjacent to existing habitat patches and are not constrained by the factors described in Step 3.
-Parts of these fields fall within the previously identified ecological network and creating new habitat will extend the network.
+To do this, the buffer layer was overlaid over the basemap to identify whole fields that are immediately adjacent to existing habitat patches and are not constrained by the factors described in Step 3.
+Parts of these fields fall within the previously identified ecological network, and creating new habitat will extend the network.

 The results are illustrated here for semi-natural grassland habitats, with the broadleaved and mixed woodland, and wet grassland and wetland maps following in Annex 1.
-The inset map shown on each map page is included to show more clearly the detail of each layer, although the location chosen is not significant.

-The permeability of the landscape for typical semi-natural grassland species is shown on Figure 20.
+The permeability of the landscape for typical semi-natural grassland species is shown in Figure 20.
 Darker areas are more permeable, meaning that typical species are expected to travel further across these habitats and hence will be less of a barrier to movement.
 For all three broad habitat types, arable fields are the most significant barrier to movement.

-The habitat network map for semi-natural grassland is shown on Figure 21.
+The habitat network map for semi-natural grassland is shown in Figure 21.
 Habitats that are ecologically connected are linked within a network shown in grey.
-White space between habitat patches indicate that the patches are not ecologically connected and dispersal between the patches is less likely to occur.
-For semi-natural grasslands (Figure 21) the area to the north-west of Aylesbury provides the greatest density of habitat.
-However, although a number of these patches are ecologically connected into a network, many patches remain disconnected, although there is good opportunity to enhance connectivity through habitat creation (see below).
-A few other moderately large patches exist in the north-east of the county, with other smaller patches spread across the area.
-Broadleaved and mixed woodland habitat networks (Figure A2) are concentrated in the southern half of Buckinghamshire, where much of the area forms a near continuous patch of ecologically connected habitat.
-Woodland in the north half of the county is much more ecologically isolated and there are few large patches of continuous habitat.
-Wet grassland and wetland habitat networks (Figure A6), are much less significant in Buckinghamshire, with only a few small habitat patches along the River Thame and a few other locations in the north of the county, most of which are ecologically isolated from each other.
+White space between habitat patches indicates that the patches are ecologically unconnected, and dispersal between them is less likely to occur.
+Seminatural grasslands (Figure 21) occur in a number of places across the study area, and many habitat patches are ecologically connected with patches nearby but unconnected from more distant seminatural grasslands (as indicated by the large amount of white space in Figure 21).
+Broadleaved and mixed woodland habitat networks (Figure A2) are present throughout.
+In MK itself, although the woodland patches are generally small, much of the area forms a near-continuous patch of ecologically connected habitat.
+Woodland in the northern half of the study area generally occurs in larger patches, but is more ecologically isolated and there are few large areas of continuous habitat.
+Wet grassland and wetland habitat networks (Figure A6), are much less significant across the study area, with only a few small habitat patches along the River Great Ouse, most of which are ecologically isolated from each other.
+The largest of these wet grassland patches is in between Olney and Emberton